islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

    - Very good question, and unfortunately it is not uncommon for that to happen.
 One must be very alert about it.
 I tried to address it in the previous question ☝️🙏

 1. **Synchronous validations or asynchronous PR validations?**
-   - I’m not sure I understand this question, sorry.
+   - I’m not sure if I understand this question, sorry.
 What do you mean by “validations”?
 Are we talking about tests?
 Linters?
 Or code review?
    - In line with what I mentioned in the talk: we must try to get feedback as fast and as frequently as possible for everything.
 As much as possible, I would prioritize synchronous code reviews; and even better: do as much pairing/ensemble work as possible.
    - I would also recommend taking a look at the branching strategy ["Ship, Show, Ask"](https://martinfowler.com/articles/ship-show-ask.html), which might be interesting as a step toward reducing integration times.

 1. **When the “vicious cycle” you showed at the beginning becomes so large, how do you get out of it?**
    - Uuufffff, a difficult question (or rather, a difficult answer 😅).
 The first necessary step is to have a general awareness of the problem and its nature (I would say that this is the hardest part).
-Making it visible and explicit, with data, always helps (for example, measuring the time from when we make a commit until it reaches Production), putting it in black and white.
+Making it visible and explicit, with data, always helps (for example, measuring the time from the moment we make a commit until it reaches Production), putting it in black and white.
    - The next important step is to really want to invest time in solving it, to clearly see the benefit that solving it can bring (which again is very difficult if it hasn’t been experienced before).
    - If all of the above is met: take it slowly.
 First, identify any “quick wins” that may exist (low cost and high benefit).
 Improve automated testing.
 Gradually reduce branch/PR times as much as possible.
 Adopt branching strategies that decrease the time it takes to integrate into the main branch.
 Increase and improve collaboration (e.g., through pairing).
 Learn techniques for parallel changes and start using “feature flags.”

 1. **How can you showcase the contribution of CI/CD and overcome developers’ fear of deploying things early?**
-   - In my experience, the best way I’ve seen is to lead by example (which requires experience doing so), while also providing a lot of education about the value it brings to everyone, both business and engineering.
+   - In my experience, the best way I’ve seen is to **lead by example** (which requires experience doing so), while also providing a lot of education about the value it brings to everyone, both business and engineering.
 I don’t think there are shortcuts or magic formulas... 😕 Of course, that “deploying things early” must be accompanied by a robust safety net; otherwise, the remedy will be worse than the disease, and understandably people won’t want to do it.

 1. **Do you use pairing strategies like ping-pong?
 In these cases, wouldn’t the use of Git hooks be annoying?**
    - In the past, I have done pairing with TDD using ping-pong (I’d say I have done pairing in almost every possible mode 🤣).